The Trajectory Problem

 genuine straightness connects to optimal transport, which characterizes the

 straightest coupling between two distributions.
-The large-scale image generators that displaced
+Several large-scale image generators now build on this

-order-of-magnitude reduction in sampling steps that straightness buys.
+sizeable reduction in sampling steps that straightness buys.
+These systems remain closely related to

 This is the sense in which flow matching generalizes diffusion.
 It keeps what made diffusion